As one of our most popular articles we have updated this for 2017.

 4. Find finance

 Starting a business requires an initial cash injection, and finding this funding is one of your most pressing concerns.
 Some entrepreneurs use personal savings to fund their startup, while others borrow from friends and family.
 Others still go to the bank.
 Meanwhile new, so-called ‘alternative’ methods have provided a new potential route to finance.
-Listen to our podcast to understand the options.

 5. Learn the law